 - In "Dietrich's Arrest", Dietrich has to turn in his gun and badge, in addition to being assigned to restricted duty, after he attends a nuclear demonstration rally and gets arrested for failing to disperse.

 - Uncanceled: The pilot was originally not picked up, and just "burned off" in the summer.
 However the ratings of that one showing revived interest in the concept, and more episodes were ordered the next season.

-- Uncoffee: Wojo tries to come up with a coffee substitute during a drought and uses Dietrich's idea of hot Dr. Pepper.
+- Uncoffee: Wojo tries to come up with a coffee substitute during a drought and uses Dietrich's idea of hot Dr. Pepper. ("The Rainmaker")

 - The Unpronounceable: Various people with foreign names, such as a Polish drama critic named Zbigniew Psczola.
 "You spell it like it sounds, pay ess chay zay oh ell ah."
 This was a running gag with Wojciehowicz.

 - Unusual Euphemism:

 - Harris' many creative names for the mental ward of Bellevue Hospital.Dietrich: My favorite was "the Disoriented Express."

 - One prostitute gives her occupation as "human relations consultant" for the arrest report.